 Gain Insights into How Well Your Application is Vectorized Using Intel® Advisor

 Determining how well your application is vectorized is crucial to getting the best performance on your system.
-In this article, we’ll show how to pinpoint vectorization issues, see how well you’re using your hardware, and optimize performance using Intel® Advisor, which is available in a free, standalone version and as part of both Intel® Parallel Studio XE and Intel® System Studio.
+In this article, we’ll show how to pinpoint vectorization issues, see how well you’re using your hardware, and optimize performance using Intel® Advisor, which is available in a free, standalone version and as part of the Intel® oneAPI Base Toolkit.

 Intel Advisor helps you to see:

 - Which loops are vectorized

 - Data types, vector widths, and instruction sets (e.g., AVX-512, AVX2)

 - How many floating-point and/or integer operations are executed

 - How many instructions were devoted to computation and how many to memory operations

 Getting Great Performance

 To get top performance out of your application, you need information on how well you’re using all the resources of the system.
 Intel Advisor’s new and improved summary view (Figure 1) gives you an indication of how well the application is performing as a whole.